Navy Boards of InquirySeptember 20, 2019

 Medical Separations do not take precedence over officer separations for misconduct, disciplinary proceedings or any separation that could result in an OTH.
 Medical separations do take precedence over all other types of separations and the medical process should be allowed to play out in this situation.

 Navy Boards of Inquiry: Retirement Eligible Officers

 The regulations listed above are unclear on if The Secretary of the Navy can separate a retirement eligible officer that a Board of Inquiry recommends should be separated (instead of allowing the officer to retire at whatever grade the Board of Inquiry determines).
+10 USC 1186 certainly implies that a retirement eligible Officer cannot lose his/her retirement through the Board of Inquiry process.
 Any retirement eligible officer should be very concerned about at pending board of inquiry.
 It is imperative these officers have a competent lawyer representing them.